15 common decorating mistakes and how to fix them!

 Mix things up with vases, candles, and decorative objects of different sizes, heights, and levels.
 This is like giving your room a burst of energy and depth.

 Imagine arranging a few tall vases with some short candles and medium-sized decor pieces.
 By embracing this mix of heights, your decor gets a boost of personality and visual interest.
 Suddenly, your room isn’t just a flat surface; it’s like a whole world to explore.
 You’ll notice how your eyes dance around the room, discovering new things at every level.
-With different heights in the mix, your room becomes a lively and engaging space.

 INTERIOR DESIGN MISTAKE #11 – Artwork hung too high or too low